GIM Framework · Plain-Language Methodology for Pastors

 Local government open data portals

 Many cities and counties publish crime, 911, and housing data.
-Data availability varies by jurisdiction.
+Availability varies by jurisdiction.

 The Ministry Pulse layer is built entirely from the Ministry Survey wizard — data entered directly by ministry leaders.
 It is real-time, ministry-specific, and not drawn from any external database.